 Antisemitism Through the Ages

 In recent years, antisemitism is thought to be a relatively new phenomenon.
 However, its roots are found much deeper in history: back to Roman times.
-The collection is based chronologically to follow Antisemitism from its source leading up until the 21st century A.D.
+The collection is based chronologically to follow Antisemitism from its source leading through the 21st century A.D.
 My expectation is that these collections will serve as a means to deepen the understanding of Antisemitism found within the Christian culture.

 In the first century B.C.E.
 Cicero (Lawyer, writer and orator) wrote his Pro L. Flacco in defense of his client L. Valerius Flaccus.
 In defending his client (the governor of Asia), who was accused of embezzlement as well as corruption, Cicero accuses the Jews as the foundations for the conspiracies against his client.
 Cicero claims that Jews are the "variance" and go directly against the pietas (family, gods and state) Roman culture embraced.
 Cicero further back up his claim by stating that Roman gods don't even care for them or else the Jews city of Jerusalem would not have been conquered by the Romans and made tribute.
 In his work Pro L. Flacco he coined the phrase "barbara superstitio."
 The insult was meant to directly oppose the meaning of pietas; to oppose Rome itself.
 It wasn't until a century later, when Rome laid siege to Judea, that his anti-Jewish beliefs would take root.